aaroncampf/Aaron.Reports/README.md

 To add content to the report use Add items to the report's Section property or insert custom XAML in the CustomXAML property.

 ##Report Features
-A repor starts out as a Basic
+A report starts out as a Basic

 ### Save As PDF
 To save the report as a PDF use the method AsPDF.